lingocoder/abi.cli/README.md

         java -cp {your_project_classpath} com.lingocoder.abi.app.AbiApp -a
                <artifacts-gav-file> | -g <gav-coordinates> -c <classes-dir>
-               [-help] -p <package-to-scan>
+               [-help] -p <package-to-scan> -s
          -a <artifacts-gav-file>   In place of the <gav-coordinates> option, you could alternatively provide a new
                                    line-separated file containing Maven-style
                                    G:A:V dependency coordinates {e.g.
-                                   com.lingocoder:abinspector:0.4}
+                                   com.lingocoder:abinspector:0.4}.
-         -c <classes-dir>          The parent directory that contains the classes of the specified package {e.g. 'build/classes'}
+         -c <classes-dir>          The parent directory that contains the classes of the specified package {e.g. 'build/classes'}.
          -g <gav-coordinates>      A space-delimited sequence of Maven-style G:A:V dependency coordinates {e.g.
                                    org.example:my-api:10.18[,eg.foo.wow:anartifact
-                                   id:v8][,...]}
+                                   id:v8][,...]}.
-         -help                     Print this message
+         -help                     Print this message.
          -p <packages-to-scan>     A space-delimited sequence of packages in which project classes are contained {e.g.
-                                   com.example.mypackage net.foo.another.pkg ...}
+                                   com.example.mypackage net.foo.another.pkg ...}.
+         -s                        Show a summary with only the G:A:V coordinates of dependencies.
+G:A:Vs are mapped to an aggregate count of times a dependency is used.
+Usage can be either as supertypes, constructors, methods,
+                                   parameters, return types or annotations that are exposed in the analyzed API.
+Counts are approximate.
-         -v                        Show the names of classes, supertypes, constructors, methods, parameters, return types
+         -v                        Show a verbose report.
+Includes the names of classes, supertypes, constructors, methods, parameters, return
-                                   and annotations that are exposed in the analyzed API
+                                   types and annotations that are exposed in the analyzed API.

 Those options correspond to the properties used in [*the above JarExec plugin usage example*](#run-abi-using-the-jarexec-gradle-plugin).